-Brian Swimme speaks of the Universe as always seeking new "domains of emergence" and, in the chaos of emergence, transcending the existing order, embracing opposites, and taking cf Paul Hawken Blessed Unrest: How the Largest Social Movement in History is Restoring Grace, Justice, and Beauty to the World, Viking (New York) 2007 new forms.
-Others, building on the work of many earlier thinkers, identify an experience of an evolution of consciousness.
-A way to contextualize these new insights is to place them in the dynamics of the three principles determining the narrative of evolutionary creativity.
+Brian Swimme2 speaks of the Universe as always seeking new "domains of emergence" and, in the chaos of emergence, transcending the existing order, embracing opposites, and taking new forms.
+Others, building on the work of many earlier thinkers, identify an experience of an evolution of consciousness.3 A way to contextualize these new insights is to place them in the dynamics of the three principles determining the narrative of evolutionary creativity.
 These principles inform us that the Universe in its creative unfolding delights in difference and diversity, infuses each being with inner self-organising abilities and spirit driven capacities and holds all in one interconnected communion.
 I recently heard these principles described as the "footprints of God" and indeed for people of faith this process answers the question of how the Mystery brought all things into being.